dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 And ``return`` in lambda means returning from enclosing method.

-There must be good reasons behind this design in Kotlin but why last expression in function always needs ``return`` is a mystery for me.
+There must be good reasons behind this design in Kotlin but why last expression in function needs ``return`` keyword is a mystery for me.

 In practice, I had no problems with it except when transforming Kotlin lambdas into methods and the other way round because the code has to be modified to add/remove ``return``s.